 Great marketing emails will always have this present.
 Having the unsubscribe option is not only legally required, but it’s also a courtesy gesture.
 It is important that you give people the choice to opt-out always.

-Finally, don’t forget to send out test emails to yourself or anyone in your company.
-Make sure all the links and the buttons work, there are no typos in your copy and all the images have been optimized for alt text — the last thing you want to do is send out a faulty email to the people you’re reaching out to.
+Finally, don’t forget to send out test emails to yourself before you send your email blast.
+Make sure all the links and the buttons work, there are no typos in your copy and all the images have been optimized for alt text.